ibm-cloud-docs/cephaas/administrators.md

     ```
     {: pre}

-3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment, the Subscription plan and Satellite details.
+3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment, the Subscription plan, and Satellite details.
 Now you have a CRN for the instance.

     ```sh
     ibmcloud resource service-instance-create <service_instance_name> software-defined-storage <plan_id> satloc_dal_<satellite_guid> -p '{"satellite_crn":"<"satellite_crn>,"order_id":"<order-id>}' -g Default